 You need surgery to remove the molar tissue.
 Most women with a partial mole don't need to have any further treatment.
 But around 1 in 100 women (around 1%) have some remaining abnormal cells in the deeper tissues of the womb or other parts of the body.
 This is called a persistent gestational tumour.
 In this case you need chemotherapy, which can completely get rid of the abnormal cells.

 Very rarely a twin pregnancy will show a normal developing baby and a molar pregnancy at the same time.
 The risk of developing persistent trophoblastic disease is higher in this situation.

 For many women it is possible for the pregnancy to continue.
 However if you have complications you may not be able to go ahead with the pregnancy.
 This is obviously a very difficult situation.
 Your doctor will tell you about the risks involved.
 They can refer you to one of the national molar pregnancy treatment centres for advice.

 You might also have counselling so that you can think through any choices you might have before you make a decision.

 Persistent trophoblastic disease

 Persistent trophoblastic disease is when you have had treatment to remove a molar pregnancy but still have some molar tissue left and it grows and forms a tumour.
-This occurs in about 1 in 12 women (8%) after a molar pregnancy.
 If it is not treated it can grow quickly and cause a number of medical problems.
 Most women with persistent trophoblastic disease need to have chemotherapy treatment.